-The majority of those stocked trout are pan-sized keepers around 10 inches, but the Oregon Department of Fish and Wildlife also has often dropped off a few batches of “trophy” trout that are around 16 inches and can really put a bend on a lightweight trout rod.
+In recent years, the Oregon Department of Fish and Wildlife has been stocking these two lakes with full loads of “trophy” trout that are around 16 inches and can really put a bend on a lightweight trout rod.

-In addition to those early season fish, the lakes may also get a nice dose of larger “pounder” rainbows during the fall, probably in October.
-Those pounders are 14 inches or better and also put up a spirited fight.
+In addition to those early-season fish, the upper lake may also get another nice dose of trophy rainbows during the fall, probably in October.

 If you are a novice trout angler, take a look at Trout Fishing: Basic How-To Techniques and Tips.

-Empire Lakes also are home to a relatively modest number of resident warm water fish, including largemouth bass, sunfish, yellow perch and bullhead catfish.
+Empire Lakes also are home to a relatively modest number of resident largemouth bass, sunfish, yellow perch and bullhead catfish.

-However, that’s a great time to catch panfish, such as bluegill and yellow perch.
-These fish tend to run small but are eager biters, and a reliable fishery for kids.
+From spring into summer (and even early fall) is a great time to catch panfish, such as bluegill and yellow perch.
+These fish tend to run small but are eager biters, tasty if you can find some larger specimens and a reliable fishery for kids.